Ridesharing companies like Uber and Lyft have completely transformed transportation.

+While hailing a taxi or waiting for one to show up used to take some planning, it’s never been easier to get a ride to where you need to be — usually within minutes.
+Ridesharing companies like Uber and Lyft have transformed transportation.
 Millions of people use these services to travel to school, work and social events, and millions of drivers now rely on these companies for employment.

-However, while driving for these rideshare companies can generate an income while controlling your own schedule, being a rideshare driver comes with several car insurance considerations.
-Getting rideshare insurance is one of the most important.
+It’s also become a popular occupation or side gig for many drivers.
+However, while driving for these rideshare companies can generate an income while controlling your schedule, being a rideshare driver comes with several car insurance considerations.
+Getting rideshare insurance is the most important.
+If you’re contemplating driving for Uber or Lyft, here’s what you need to know about rideshare insurance.

-Why do you need ridesharing insurance?
+Why do you need a rideshare insurance endorsement?

 Generally, you can divide ridesharing into the following periods: